 3.42 million Americans practiced martial arts in the past year.

-So why are so many kids practicing martial arts?
+Why are so many kids practicing martial arts?
 As it turns out, there are a lot of benefits that come with regular martial arts practice.
 These can help set a kid with skills that will help them the rest of their life.

 1. Build Confidence

-Kids learn to control their bodies.
+Soon, kids learn to control their bodies.
 They learn to manage the force they use, and the movements they want.

 Each of these factors into building confidence.
 A martial arts practice can teach your kids that they can overcome anything.
 They can push through any hardship.